 “A double whammy”: living with a bleeding disorder and hepatitis C - [PDF, 718KB]

 Click here for more details of the HFA hepatitis C needs assessment.

 In the first half of 2008 HFA asked the bleeding disorders community and health professionals for feedback on the hepatitis C work HFA had completed by that stage.
 This was through:

 - Focus groups in a number of states/territories

 - Your Say feedback form/survey

 - Consultation with Haemophilia Foundations, Hepatitis Councils and haemophilia and hepatitis health professionals

-HFA is also undertaking other strategic work, including on financial issues and advocacy for services, support and education.
-We will report on the outcome of this work in the HFA National Haemophilia magazine and on this web site.
+Outcomes of this work are reported in the HFA National Haemophilia magazine and on this web site.

-HFA is working collaboratively with its member Haemophilia Foundations, with the Haemophilia Centres around Australia and with Australian and state/territory Hepatitis Councils to achieve common goals for the bleeding disorders community affected by hepatitis C.
+HFA works collaboratively with its member Haemophilia Foundations, with the Haemophilia Centres around Australia and with Australian and state/territory hepatitis organisations to achieve common goals for the bleeding disorders community affected by hepatitis C.